bsrthyle/WetABMv1.0/README.md

 ---

 # License
 The current version of the model is built only for acadamic purpose.
-It part of Bisrats doctoral dissertation  at Institute for Food and Resource Economics(ILR), University of Bonn, [Institute of food and Resource Economics](https://www.ilr1.uni-bonn.de/en).
+It part of Bisrats doctoral dissertation  at [Institute of food and Resource Economics(ILR)](https://www.ilr1.uni-bonn.de/en), University of Bonn.
 The model is composed of a number of third party libraries, some of which are commercial(`NeticaJ`).
 The use of the model is subject to licence agreement of the respective library.

 ---